-Senator Robach announced today that the NYS Senate approved legislation (S.5731) to authorize the direct shipment of wine into and out of New York State.
-The bill reflects a three way agreement between the Senate, the Governor, and the Assembly.
+The New York State Senate approved legislation (S.5731) on Friday sponsored by Senator George H. Winner, Jr. (R-C, Elmira) to authorize the direct shipment of wine into and out of New York State.
+The bill reflects a three way agreement between the senate, the governor, and the assembly.

 The legislation will put in place the necessary regulatory, reporting and revenue-collecting systems to ensure an effective and responsible transition to a new system of marketing and selling wine in New York.